 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge, with a minimum of 2 citations in current APA format as well as 1 Scripture reference.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words with a minimum of 1 citation in current APA format.
-(MLO: B, D, F)
+(CLO: B, D, F)

 Instructional Design Article Critiques (2)

-Based upon the assigned journal articles, the candidate will take what he/she has learned to evaluate instructional design theory and critique either an individual lesson or an overall unit.
-The candidate must show his/her understanding of effective instructional design and how to improve an existing plan.
+Based upon the assigned journal articles, the candidate will take what he/she has learned to evaluate instructional design theory and critique the strengths and/or weaknesses of the author’s argument.
+The candidate must show his/her understanding of effective instructional design principles and how to analyze research in the field.
 Each critique must adhere to current APA format and have a 400–500-word limit.
 The required title page, reference page, and citations are not included in the word limit.
-(MLO: A, C, D)
+(CLO: A, C, D)

 Instructional Design Plan

-The candidate will build Part 1 of an Instructional Design Plan that centers on the analysis phase of instructional design for a course, seminar, or training module.
+The candidate will build the first part of an Instructional Design Plan that centers on the analysis phase of instructional design for a course, seminar, or training module.
 The candidate will set specific learning goals and pull information or data from his/her professional context in order to make informed decisions.
 The assignment must be formatted in current APA style, include a title page, and follow specific guidelines outlined in the instructions.
 This assignment must be a minimum of 3–4 pages.
-(MLO: B, D, E, F)
+(CLO: B, D, E, F)

-The candidate will build Part 2 of an Instructional Design Plan that centers on the design and development phases of instructional design for a course, seminar, or training module.
+The candidate will build the second part of an Instructional Design Plan that centers on the design and development phases of instructional design for a course, seminar, or training module.
 The candidate will formalize and identify specific learning objectives, methods, materials, and delivery systems.
 He/she will also create the learning content and overall framework for a design prototype.
 The assignment must be formatted in current APA style, include a title page, and follow specific guidelines outlined in the instructions.
 The design section must be a minimum of 3–4 pages and the development section a minimum of 5 slides.
-(MLO: B, D, E, F)
+(CLO: B, D, E, F)

-The candidate will build Part 3 of an Instructional Design Plan that centers on the implementation and evaluation phases of instructional design for a course, seminar, or training module.
+The candidate will build the third part of an Instructional Design Plan that centers on the implementation and evaluation phases of instructional design for a course, seminar, or training module.
 The candidate will outline how he/she plans to implement his/her prototype and identify needs for future improvements.
 The candidate will outline how he/she will develop and follow assessment plans to help in future iterations of the product.
 The assignment must be formatted in current APA style, include a title page, and follow the specific guidelines outlined in the instructions.
 The assignment must be a minimum of 4–5 pages.
-(MLO: B, D, E, F)
+(CLO: B, D, E, F)